|

 Amish Sethi

-I'm an undergraduate student at the University of Pennsylvania, currently in my junior year pursuing a Bachelor's and Master's degree in Computer Science, with an expected graduation for both in 2026.
+I'm an undergraduate student at the University of Pennsylvania, currently in my senior year pursuing a Bachelor's and Master's degree in Computer Science, with an expected graduation for both in 2026.

 I work with Professor Mayur Naik on projects that push the boundaries of deep learning and neurosymbolic AI.
-My interests span neural-network optimization, scalable model compression, and integrating symbolic reasoning with neural architectures.
+My interests span neural-network optimization, scalable model compression, integrating symbolic reasoning with neural architectures, and building foundation models for video understanding.
 I enjoy building efficient, interpretable systems that extend the capabilities of large language and vision models.

 I'm incredibly grateful to Professor Mayur Naik for his continuous support and guidance throughout my research journey.
 I also deeply appreciate the mentorship and inspiration from the PhD students I've worked closely with: